 Adobe Photoshop and Adobe Illustrator were created around the same time, although Photoshop is a bit newer of the two software.

 Photoshop is a raster graphics editor used to create, manipulate, and save raster graphics images.

-Raster graphics, also known as bitmap images, are digital images that use tiny rectangular pixels, or picture elements, arranged in a grid formation to form a complete picture.
+Raster graphics (a.k.a bitmap images) are digital images that use small rectangular pixels arranged in a grid to create a complete picture.
 If you’ve ever zoomed in on a photo too much, you would have noticed the little rectangles appear.

 The most crucial characteristic of raster images is that they support a wide range of colors and can depict subtle, graduated tones.
 That’s why raster images are used in photographs, shaded drawings, or complex illustration art.